Breaking Boundaries: Planet, Mind and Action

 Walking with no money and depending on the kindness and hospitality of strangers, Satish delivered a humble packet of 'peace tea' to the leaders of the four capitals of the nuclear world.
 Next year Satish will be 90, and he has devoted his life to campaigning for ecological regeneration, social justice, and spiritual fulfilment.

-A world-renown author and international speaker, Satish founded The Resurgence Trust, an educational charity that seeks to inform and inspire a just future for all.
+A world-renowned author and international speaker, Satish founded The Resurgence Trust, an educational charity that seeks to inform and inspire a just future for all.
 He was the Editor of the charity's change-making magazine, Resurgence & Ecologist, for over 40 years, making him the UK's longest-serving editor of the same magazine.
 He continues to serve this publication as Editor Emeritus and by writing for this much-loved and acclaimed magazine which has been described by The Guardian as the 'spiritual and ecological flagship of the environmental movement'.
 Satish has been the guiding spirit behind several other internationally respected ecological and educational ventures.
 He co-founded Schumacher College which he continues to serve as a Visiting Fellow.

-Dr Kirsten Shukla, Child and adolescent psychiatrist
+Dr Kirsten Shukla, Child and Adolescent psychiatrist

-Dr Shuo Zhang, Child and adolescent Psychiatrist, PHSC and member of Psych Declares
+Dr Shuo Zhang, Child and Adolescent Psychiatrist, PHSC and member of Psych Declares

 Dr Lynne Jones OBE, Child and Adolescent Psychiatrist, writer, relief worker, consultant to WHO and Unicef and member of Psych Declares